osu-crypto/libOTe/README.md

  Addition options can be set for cryptoTools.
 See the cmake output.

-### SPIN Encoder

-Silent OT supports `MultType::Spin`, backed by the standalone MIT-licensed [SPIN library](https://github.com/ladnir/spin_codes). libOTe chooses the code parameters and rounds small requests up internally; callers need no extra SPIN configuration.
-The default Silent OT encoder is unchanged.

-`ENABLE_SPIN` defaults on when a code-based feature is enabled.
-The dependency can be installed, supplied with `LIBOTE_SPIN_SOURCE`, or fetched at a pinned revision with `FETCH_SPIN=ON` (also covered by `FETCH_AUTO`).
-The current SPIN library requires x86-64 with AVX2; use `ENABLE_SPIN=OFF` on ARM.
-See the [SPIN integration guide](libOTe/Tools/Spin/README.md) for build options, generic coefficient contexts, and the internal parameter policy.

 ### Dependencies

 Dependencies can be managed by cmake/build.py or installed via an external tool.
 If an external tool is used install to system location or set  `-D CMAKE_PREFIX_PATH=path/to/install`.
 By default `build.py` calls cmake with the command line argument